Synopsis

 a locale-specific file that will be parsed after the main file.

-Pathnames and patterns
+For instance, if Pathnames and patterns

 A resource file defines a number of styles and key bindings and